 ABSTRACT

 The body of the abstract begins here and is typed double spaced.
-A doctoral dissertation abstract is limited to 350 words.
+There is no longer a word limit to the length of the abstract, but please be concise.

 PREFACE

 It was a dark and stormy night; the rain fell in torrents — except at occasional intervals, when it was checked by a violent gust of wind which swept up the streets (for it is in London that our scene lies), rattling along the housetops, and fiercely agitating the scanty flame of the lamps that struggled against the darkness.